-Sixth grade students attend an outdoor educational program at the Sierra Outdoor School in Sonora, California.
+Sixth grade students attend an outdoor educational program at an outdoor school in California.
 Students extend their classroom learning of topics related to the environment, ecology, and earth science during this trip.
 Students are expected to participate in fundraising events to help pay for the cost of this field trip.

-COMPUTER LAB & MOBILE LABS
+MOBILE LABS